nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

         'q' to exit
 ```

-if user enters a valid command,
+If user enters a valid command and the dish list is not empty, the result will be as follows.

 ```
    ____________________________